 Programs and Initiatives

-The Georgia Historical Society provides programs, exhibits, in-school events, and educational resources that bring history to life for thousands of students and the general public across the state.
+The Georgia Historical Society provides programs, exhibits, in-school events, and educational resources that bring history to life for students, teachers, and the public across the state.

 The Georgia Historical Society has administered Georgia’s statewide marker program since 1998, erecting more than 300 historical markers across Georgia on a wide variety of subjects.
 Today those markers and over two thousand others erected during earlier chapters in the state’s marker program are available here through a searchable database.
 Roadside historical markers capture Georgia history in a format readily understood by travelers and residents alike.
 These easily identifiable markers give readers a unique insight into the stories of our shared past.
 The search tools allow users to access information on markers in all parts of Georgia and even create travel routes to view markers based on individual interests such as Georgia in the Civil War or the Civil Rights Movement and can experience history where it happened.